framps/raspiBackupDoc/en/src/general-config-options.md

 *raspiBackup* can send notifications via *Telegram*.

-With the notifications you define whether you want to be notified in case of success and/or error. you want to be notified.
+With the notifications you define whether you want to be notified in case of success and/or error.
 Possible options are "S" for success (Success) and/or "F" for failure.
 With "M" the *raspiBackup* messages are sent as a file.
-The options can be combined as desired. be combined as desired.
+The options can be combined as desired.
 Example: "SF" or "SM".

 | Config option | Standard |
 |-----------------------------|----------|